Characters: Attack on Titan: The Survey Corps

 - Not So Above It All: While escorting Eren through dangerous territory, he criticizes the group for lightheartedly talking about whether they urinated themselves or not during their first scouting missions... but then clarifies, "By the way, Eren, I didn't piss myself, either!"

 - Off with His Head!: He's almost completely decapitated by Annie, in a sick parody of how the humans kill Titans.

 - The Quiet One: In what little was shown of Gunther, he was the least willing of the squad to share personal details about himself.
 If he spoke, it would only be to discuss a serious matter.
 His defining trait in the official guide book is "silence."

 - Sacrificial Lion: First of Squad Levi to get killed by the Female Titan.
 Just in case the audience didn't get the message that being Badass and a named character doesn't ensure survival.

 An experienced and capable soldier, charged with guarding members of the new recruits from the 104th.
-Dies during the night battle at Castle Utgard, after running out of gas.
+She's killed during the attack on Castle Utgard.

-- Badass: Kills a lot of Titans together with her comrades while defending the trainees at Castle Utgard, and they might have even killed all Titans by themselves if the Beast Titan hadn't started hurling pieces of the Wall at them, killing Rene and Henning in the process.
-Even then she and Gerger keep on fighting until their gas runs out.
+- Badass: She kills a lot of Titans together with the rest of The Team while defending the trainees at Castle Utgard, and she might have actually led them to victory if the Beast Titan hadn't started throwing chunks of the Wall and summoned more Titans.

 - Cruel and Unusual Death: Torn to pieces by a group of Titans, while still alive and screaming.